benjymous/annotations/sandman/sandman.10.md

 Page 3 panel 1:  The figure in the lower right is Desire.
 The face in the "tv screens" may be the Corinthian, who shows up later.
-There is also some resemblence to Neil Gaiman himself, except that the editor in the lettercol in issue 15 says "That was NOT a photo of Neil on page 3.
+There is also some resemblance to Neil Gaiman himself, except that the editor in the letter column in issue 15 says "That was NOT a photo of Neil on page 3.
 As far as you know."

 Page 4 panel 1, 3:  Desire is looking at the symbols of its relatives, the Endless, a group of seven anthropomorphized concepts.
 The symbols may be, left